Allaman/pckt/README.md

 # PCKT

-A CLI for [Pocket](https://getpocket.com/) following [12 Factor CLI APP](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46).
+A CLI for [Pocket](https://getpocket.com/) using [pocket-api](https://github.com/rakanalh/pocket-api) and influenced by [pocket-cli](https://github.com/rakanalh/pocket-cli) but more specific to my use case :wink:

 ## API and credentials

 For accessing your Pocket items you must obtain a free API access.
-[James Mackenzie](https://www.jamesfmackenzie.com/getting-started-with-the-pocket-developer-api/) provide an excellent guide.
+[James Mackenzie](https://www.jamesfmackenzie.com/getting-started-with-the-pocket-developer-api/) provides an excellent guide.

-With your credentials create a file named `conf.yaml` with the following content:
+With your credentials create a file named `conf.yaml` with the following content next to the `__main__.py`:

 ```yaml
 credentials: